xullnn/ls_pull_over_push/170/readme.md

 The most simple code is first require the files which contain your application, and call `run` method on your app object which responds to `call`

-48. How to run a Rack app and let it listen to port 9292 on your local machine?
+46. How to run a Rack app and let it listen to port 9292 on your local machine?

 ```
 bundle exec rackup config.ru -p 9292
 ```

-49. In a Rack app if we don't specify which web server we use, how would Rack handle this?
+47. In a Rack app if we don't specify which web server we use, how would Rack handle this?

-Note that Rack doesn’t come with its own server, but it’s smart enough to automatically try to use a server that’s already installed on your machine.
-If you didn’t install any server, like Puma or Thin, then Rack will just use the default server that comes with Ruby, Webrick.

 Actually Rack has an [Order of precedence](https://github.com/rack/rack/blob/4bd09c04f7e6497db4a4cef169ee9099d25c3391/lib/rack/handler.rb#L48) to choose server based on a predetermined order.

-50. What if we want to use another web server like `puma`?
+48. What if we want to use another web server like `puma`?

 From the previous question, in the [Order of precedence](https://github.com/rack/rack/blob/4bd09c04f7e6497db4a4cef169ee9099d25c3391/lib/rack/handler.rb#L48) of rack(`pick ['puma', 'thin', 'falcon', 'webrick']`), webrick is at the last position, so we just need to install `puma` in our project, Rack will choose `puma`.

-51. What does Ruby's `ERB` library do?
+49. What does Ruby's `ERB` library do?

 The ERB library can process a special syntax that mixes Ruby into HTML, and produces a final 100% HTML string.
 That’s all it does.

-54. What's the difference between `<% 5.inspect %>` and `<%= 5.inspect %>`
+50. What's the difference between `<% 5.inspect %>` and `<%= 5.inspect %>`

 `<%= %>` - will evaluate the embedded Ruby code, and include its return value in the HTML output.
 `<% %>` - will only evaluate the Ruby code, but not include the return value in the HTML output.

-55. Describe how `erb` method can display dynamic result to a client's browser?
+51. Describe how `erb` method can display dynamic result to a client's browser based on the code example below?

 ```ruby
 require './advice.rb'